ODAncona/InteractiveChatUI/README.md

 - Vercel AI SDK Core => create a chat agent that can process natural language queries and return structured search result schemas.
 - Vercel UI SDK => create a chat UI that allows users to interact with the Exa Search API in a conversational manner.
 - Exa Search API => provide real-time web search capabilities based on the schema defined by the agent.

+### Vercel Generative User Interface

+Generative user interfaces (generative UI) is the process of allowing a large language model (LLM) to go beyond text and "generate UI".
+This creates a more engaging and AI-native experience for users.

 ### Exa MCP